-- Between 2018-19 we have added a butterfly/bee garden with an eye to encouraging more of them in our area and, hopefully, helping them survive.
+- Between 2018-19 we have added a butterfly/bee garden as well as a wild-bee house with an eye to encouraging more of them in our area and, hopefully, helping them survive.

 - We switched from plastic and foam cups to reusable glass tumblers and mugs immediately after we took over.

-- We have implemented policies of reuse for linens and towels at customers’ discretion; and introduced body wash and shampoo dispensers to reduce the use of individual servings of soaps and shampoo to prevent them ending up in our landfills (although we still supply them for your convenience).
+- We have implemented policies of reuse for linens and towels at customers’ discretion; and introduced hand-soap, body wash and shampoo dispensers to reduce the use of individual servings of soaps and shampoo and prevent them ending up in our landfills (although we still supply them for your convenience).

 - We recycle plastic and glass bottles, cans, and any plastic bags, cardboard and paper generated in our rooms.

-- We buy used vehicles because of the carbon and water cost of creating new vehicles.
+- We buy used vehicles because of the carbon and water cost of creating new vehicles–no matter the type.

 - We have installed 4/3-litre dual-flush toilets to replace our 6-litre low-flow toilets throughout the motel which, in turn, had already replaced our older several-gallon variety.
 Most of the 6-litre toilets were donated to a community organization, the rest went to Re-Store in Regina to be reused where possible.

 - We have installed low-wattage fluorescent light bulbs throughout the motel which we ensure are recycled properly as they wear out and we replace them with LED bulbs.
-Our yard lights are now also low wattage.
+In the winter of 2022-23 we replaced all our long-flourescent bulbs with LEDs and gave away or recycled the bulbs that were still useful.
+Our yard lights now are also low wattage.

 - We try to use recycled facial and toilet paper throughout the motel, and recycled paper towels for cleaning purposes.
-It’s not easy to source these in bulk even now.
-Yet my grandmother was using 3rd recycle, un-bleached toilet paper in the Netherlands in 1972–no that’s not a typo.
+It ihas finally (since about 2020) becoming easier to source these in bulk (we use Staples on-line).
+Pieter’s grandmother, by the way, was using 3rd recycle, unbleached toilet paper in the Netherlands in 1972–no that’s not a typo.
 But it is an indication of how far behind we are here in Canada.

-- We have re-insulated all of our rooms, basement and apartment and continue to add more as time and projects allow.
+- We have re-insulated all of our rooms, basement and apartment and continue to add more as time, money and projects allow.

-- We have installed a six-tonne Geothermal Heating and Cooling system which involved drilling six wells 225 feet deep into the earth where heat-exchange fluids are heated or cooled in a ground-loop.
+- We installed a six-tonne Geothermal Heating and Cooling system in 2008 which involved drilling six wells 225 feet deep into the earth where heat-exchange fluids are heated or cooled in a ground-loop.

 © Copyright by BraeBurn Inn